tc39/proposal-import-attributes/README.md

 ## Synopsis

-The Import Conditions and JSON modules proposal adds:
+The Import Assertions and JSON modules proposal adds:
 - An inline syntax for module import statements to pass on more information alongside the module specifier
-- An initial application for such conditions in supporting JSON modules in a common way across JavaScript environments
+- An initial application for such assertions in supporting JSON modules in a common way across JavaScript environments

 Developers will then be able to import a JSON module as follows:
 ```js